capeprivacy/cape-dataframes/README.md

 # 1  2e586494b2   63 1963-05-10
 ```

-You can see more examples and usage [here](https://github.com/capeprivacy/cape-python/tree/master/examples/) or in our [documentation](https://docs.capeprivacy.com).
+You can see more [examples and usage](https://github.com/capeprivacy/cape-dataframes/tree/master/examples/) or read our [documentation](https://github.com/capeprivacy/cape-dataframes/tree/master/docs/).

-## About Cape Privacy and Cape Python
+## About Cape Privacy and Cape Dataframes

-[Cape Privacy](https://capeprivacy.com) helps teams share data and make decisions for safer and more powerful data science.
+[Cape Privacy](https://capeprivacy.com) empowers developers to easily encrypt data and process it confidentially.
+No cryptography or key management required..
 Learn more at [capeprivacy.com](https://capeprivacy.com).

-Cape Python brings Cape's policy language to Pandas and Apache Spark.
+Cape Dataframes brings Cape's policy language to Pandas and Apache Spark.
 The supported techniques include tokenization with linkability as well as perturbation and rounding.
 You can experiment with these techniques programmatically, in Python or in human-readable policy files.

-### Cape architecture

-Cape is comprised of multiples services and libraries.
-You can use Cape Python as a standalone library, or you can integrate it with the Coordinator in [Cape Core](https://github.com/capeprivacy/cape/), which supports user and policy management.

 ### Project status and roadmap